 General note: TIMSS data are designed for group-level reporting; students’ scale scores in the database are not intended to report performance of individual students or very small groups.

-IEA encourages secondary analyses with TIMSS data and the International Database is freely available.
+TIMSS data and the International Database are freely available.

 Data can be analyzed with the IEA IDB Analyzer and the International Data Explorer.
 These tools take into account the characteristics of the sampling and assessment design and implement the jackknife replication method with the appropriate plausible values.

 - Background questionnaires (school, teacher, student, and home)

 - Curriculum questionnaires

 - Achievement responses to assessment items (see below under item release policy)